-A structured questionnaire was administered, capturing three domains: (1) socio-demographic information, (2) health risk behaviors, and (3) stress related to neglect and adverse reactions from online peers.
+Our questionnaire includes (1) demographic information, (2) health risk behaviors, and (3) stress related to neglect and adverse reactions from online peers.

-(We used the stress from neglect and negative reactions on social media questionnaire.
-The current BCH has not been standardized in Vietnam, referred to similar Vietnamese BCH we questionnaires and translated them under the guidance control of experts).
-The and primary outcome-stress from neglect and reactions on social media-was negative assessedusingavalidatedscalepreviouslyappliedin Vietnamese populations (1).
-This scale comprised 8 items divided into two subscales: neglect by other users (4 items) and negative reactions from other users (4 items).
+The primary outcomes were (1) stress related to neglect and (2) stress related to negative reactions on social media, both assessed using a validated scale previously applied in Vietnam (1).
+This scale comprised eight items divided into two subscales: neglect by other users (4 items) and negative reactions from other users (4 items).
 Each item was scored on a 5-point Likert scale (1 = "strongly disagree," 5 = "strongly agree"), with higher scores indicating greater perceived neglect or negative reactions.

-Additional variables collected included age, gender (male or female), residence (housing, on-campus, or off-campus), smoking status, alcohol consumption, duration of daily social media use, social media use before sleep, and self-study duration.
+Other covariates included age, gender (male/ female), residence (housing/on-campus/ off-campus), smoking status (yes/no), alcohol consumption (yes/no), daily time of using social media, daily time of using social media before sleep, and daily time of self-study.